joeycastillo/Sensor-Watch/README.md

 ![image](/images/sensor-board.png)

 You may have noticed that there are no sensors on this board.
 That is by design: rather than pick sensors for you, the goal is to add a tiny flexible PCB with the sensors YOU want, and interface them over the nine-pin connector.
-In addition to providing ~3V power and ground, the connector provides the following options for connectivity:
+The connector provides the following options for power and connectivity:

+* 3V power (nominal voltage from a CR2016 coin cell, can drop to ~2.7V)
-* An I2C interface with built-in pull-ups
+* An I²C interface with built-in pull-up resistors
 * Five general purpose IO pins, which can be configured as:
-    * Three analog inputs and two digital IO
+    * Five analog inputs
+    * Five interrupt-capable digital inputs, with internal pull-up or pull-down resistors
+    * Five digital outputs
-    * An SPI device + one analog / GPIO pin
+    * SPI controller (with one spare analog / GPIO pin leftover)
-    * One UART + 3 GPIO
+    * One UART TX/RX pair (with three GPIO leftover)
-    * Five digital IO pins
-    * Four PWM pins on two independent TC channels
+    * Up to four PWM pins on two independent TC instances
-    * Five interrupt pins (two can wake from backup mode)
+    * Two external wake inputs that can wake from the ultra-low-power BACKUP mode

 ![image](/images/sensor-board-pinout.png)